aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 While the larger instance of BAAI/bge, `BAAI/bge-large-en`, is available, we've opted for BAAI/bge-base-en for its relatively smaller size (0.44GB), making it fast and suitable for regular machines.
 It's also worth mentioning that despite its compact nature, BAAI/bge-base-en boasts an impressive second-place rank on the Massive Text Embedding Benchmark leaderboard (MTEB), which you can check out here: https://huggingface.co/spaces/mteb/leaderboard at the time of writing this post.

-For the purpose of running this embedding model, we'll be utilizing the neat Python library: [sentence_transformers](https://www.sbert.net/).
-Alternatively, there are other Python libraries that provide access to this model, such as [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/tree/master) and [LangChain](https://python.langchain.com/docs/integrations/text_embedding/bge_huggingface) through Hugging Face.
-It is also possible to work with Hugging Face's [transformers](https://github.com/huggingface/transformers) library in combination with PyTorch, although it might involve a slightly more intricate process.
+For the purpose of running this embedding model, we'll be utilizing the neat Python library [sentence_transformers](https://www.sbert.net/).
+Alternatively, there are other Python libraries that provide access to this model, such as [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/tree/master) or [LangChain](https://python.langchain.com/docs/integrations/text_embedding/bge_huggingface).

 Now, let's get started by importing the necessary libraries to delve into the world of sentence embeddings.